 It is unlikely that any significant number of numismatists would ever have been aware of Sheldon’s psychological researches and publications had they not been listed on the dust jacket of the first printing of his Early American Cents, 1793-1814, when that title was published by Harper & Brothers in 1949.
 As it was, these neatly listed titles gave the dust jacket the sterile appearance one might have expected from a science textbook of that era.

-In the later brouhaha it was forgotten that Early American Cents had enormous, formative value on American numismatics going far beyond large cents alone.
+In the later brouhaha, it was forgotten that Early American Cents had an enormous and formative value on American numismatics going far beyond large cents alone.
 Sheldon could WRITE, an uncommon skill among large cent folk and other numismatic specialists then and now.
 His style was uniquely welcoming to newcomers and veteran numismatists alike.
 It would be hard not to respond to his 1948 confession: “I have written this book because ever since childhood I have wanted to read it and it wasn’t there.”

 Somatypes and Eugenics